 - Pressures to be thin (i.e., pressure to lose weight from family and friends)

-- Cultural norms of attractiveness as promoted by magazines and popular culture
+- Cultural norms of attractiveness, as promoted by popular culture and in media

 - Use of food as way of coping with negative emotions